 Some of the statements under "Business," "Management's Discussion and Analysis of Financial Condition and Results of Operations," and elsewhere in this report may contain forward-looking statements which reflect our current views with respect to future events and financial performance.
-These forward-looking statements are made within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934, or the Exchange Act.
+These forwardlooking statements are made within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934, or the Exchange Act.
 We intend such forward-looking statements to be covered by the safe harbor provisions for forward-looking statements contained in the Private Securities Litigation Reform Act of 1995, and we are including this statement for purposes of complying with these safe harbor provisions.
-We have based these forward-looking statements are not guarantees of future events, trends and uncertainties.
-These forward-looking statements are not guarantees of future events, trends and uncertainties.
-These forward-looking statements are not guarantees of future events, including the information discussed under the section entitled "Risk Factors" in this report.
+We have based these forward-looking statements on our current expectations and projections about future events, trends and uncertainties.
+These forward-looking statements are not guarantees of future performance and are subject to risks, uncertainties and assumptions, including the information discussed under the section entitled "Risk Factors" in this report.
 In making these statements, we are not undertaking to address or update them in future filings or communications regarding our business or results.
 Our business is highly complicated, regulated and competitive with many different factors affecting results.